Gradle requires a Java JDK or JRE to be installed, version 6 or higher (to check, use

 Extensive samples, including the examples referenced in the user guide, along with some complete and more complex builds you can use as a starting point for your own build.

 The binary sources.
 This is for reference only.
 If you want to build Gradle you need to download the source distribution or checkout the sources from the source repository.
 See the Gradle web site for details.

 environment variable.
 Usually, this is sufficient to run Gradle.

 You run Gradle via the gradle command.
 To check if Gradle is properly installed just type gradle -v.
-The output shows Gradle version and also local environment configuration (groovy and JVM version, etc.).
+The output shows the Gradle version and also the local environment configuration (groovy and JVM version, etc.).
 The displayed Gradle version should match the distribution you have downloaded.

 JVM options for running Gradle can be set via environment variables.
-You can use
+You can use either

 JAVA_OPTS is by convention an environment